ChristopherJamesN/sports-news-feed/README.md

 ### Container Registry to Artifact Registry Migration

-I used the following on Sunday, March 17, 2024 to route all traffic to Artifact registry.
+I used the following steps on Sunday, March 17, 2024 to copy all Container Registry images and redirect all gcr.io traffic to Artifact registry.

-https://cloud.google.com/artifact-registry/docs/transition/setup-gcr-repo#copy contains details on how to copy images from Container Registry to Artifact registry.
+https://cloud.google.com/artifact-registry/docs/transition/setup-gcr-repo#copy contains details on the first step, copying images from Container Registry to Artifact registry.

 ```shell
 gcloud services enable \